sendbird/SendBird-SDK-Android/README.md

 ### For further reference

-Find out more about Sendbird Chat for iOS on [Chat SDK for Android doc](https://sendbird.com/docs/chat/v3/android/getting-started/about-chat-sdk).
+Find out more about Sendbird Chat for Android on [Chat SDK for Android doc](https://sendbird.com/docs/chat/v3/android/getting-started/about-chat-sdk).

 <br />